 We know it's tempting to skip to the fun part where you apply the stain, but rushing through the sanding and cleaning will show up in your final results.
 And that test spot on a hidden area?
 Do it every time, even if you know how the stain will look.

-The best part of how to restain wood furniture is that once you get the hang of this process, you'll start seeing potential in furniture pieces everywhere.
+The best part of how to refinish wood furniture is that once you get the hang of this process, you'll start seeing potential in furniture pieces everywhere.
 Don’t forget to check out our other helpful blogs on wood refinishing and furniture restoration.
 Thank you for reading!